The federal project to deepen Jacksonville's harbor to 47 feet is set to begin construction.

 JAXPORT Florida's No. 1 container port complex.

-JAXPORT offers worldwide cargo service from more than 40 ocean carriers, including direct service with Europe, Africa, South America, the Caribbean and other key markets.
+JAXPORT offers worldwide cargo service from more than 40 ocean carriers, including direct service with Asia, Europe, Africa, South America, the Caribbean and other key markets.

 MOVING MILLIONS AND GROWING